lbryio/lbry.com/content/faq/earn-credits.md

 order: 1
 ---

-Currently, there are a couple ways to obtain LBRY Credits, or LBC for short.
+Currently, there are several ways to obtain LBRY Credits, or LBC.

 1. LBRY users get an LBC gift by way of in-app [Rewards](https://lbry.io/faq/rewards).
 1. LBRY users get LBC for [referring](https://lbry.io/faq/referrals) other users via the LBRY app (see Invites section of the wallet).